 American Depositary Receipts ("ADRs") Risk.
 ADRs, which are typically issued by a bank, are certificates that evidence ownership of shares of a foreign company and are alternatives to purchasing foreign securities directly in their national markets and currencies.
 ADRs are subject to the same risks as direct investment in foreign companies and involve risks that are not found in investments in U.S. companies.
 In addition to the risks of investing in foreign securities discussed below, there is no guarantee that an ADR issuer will continue to offer a particular ADR.
 As a result, a Fund may have difficulty selling the ADR, or selling them quickly and efficiently at the prices at which they have been valued.
 In a sponsored ADR arrangement, the foreign company assumes the obligation to pay some or all of the depositary's transaction fees.
-Under an unsponsored ADR arrangement, the foreign company, available information concerning the foreign company may not be as current as for sponsored ADRs and voting rights with respect to the deposited securities are not passed through.
+Under an unsponsored ADR arrangement, the foreign company assumes no obligations and the depositary's transaction fees are paid directly by the ADR holders.
+Because unsponsored ADR arrangements are organized independently and without the cooperation of the foreign company, available information concerning the foreign company may not be as current as for sponsored ADRs and voting rights with respect to the deposited securities are not passed through.
 ADRs may not track the price of the underlying foreign securities on which they are based, and their value may change materially at times when U.S. markets are not open for trading.
 Certain ADRs are not listed on an exchange and therefore may be considered to be illiquid.
-Because ADRs are denominated in US dollars, they are also subject to currency risk, as movements in the exchange rate of the local currency of the foreign issuer versus the US dollar are automatically reflected in the price of the ADR in the price of the ADR is a result of the ADR is an other price of the ADR are automatically reflected in the price of the ADR is a result.
+Because ADRs are denominated in US dollars, they are also subject to currency risk, as movements in the exchange rate of the local currency of the foreign issuer versus the US dollar are automatically reflected in the price of the ADR in US dollars.

-US dollars.
 Therefore, even if the price of the foreign security does not change on its local market, if the exchange rate of the local currency relative to the US dollar declines, the ADR price would decline by a similar measure.